robotlolita/robotlolita.github.io/_drafts/how-promises-work.md

 and execute each one as soon as possible, then give back a promise for an array of the values the original promises contained.
-This approach is a little more complicated, since we need to implement a simple Finite State Machine, but it scales.
+This approach is a little more complicated, since we need to implement a simple Finite State Machine, but there is no implicit ordering (besides JavaScript's own execution semantics).

 {% highlight js linenos=table %}
 function waitAll(promises, expression) {